 – Not exceed 7m above the existing building (not including height created by plant)

-Whilst is a permitted development right, these extensions will still need Prior Approval from the Local Authority and as such planning officers will have to assess the proposal by making sure that it does not adversely impact neighbouring properties such as through loss of light/overshadowing, privacy and overlooking.
-The extension would also have to consider its impacts to the existing dwellings inside the building itself.
+Whilst is a permitted development right for flats, these extensions will still need Prior Approval from the Local Authority and as such planning officers will have to assess the proposal by making sure that it does not adversely impact neighbouring properties such as through loss of light/overshadowing, privacy and overlooking.
+The extension would also have to consider its impacts on the existing dwellings inside the building itself.

 Similarly to other Prior Approval submissions, Local Authorities need to access its effects on the following:

 – Air traffic and defence asset impacts

 – Protected views